 \subsection{Experimental Setup}

 We used the PyTorch framework to implement state-of-the-art BNN models and the proposed INSTA-BNNs.
 We chose the ReActNet~\cite{liu2020reactnet} as the baseline model.
 We replaced the RSign layer in ReActNet with INSTA-Th (or INSTA-Th$^+$) module and the PReLU layer with INSTA-PReLU (or INSTA-PReLU$^+$) module.
 The reduction ratio of 16 is used for INSTA-Th$^+$ and INSTA-PReLU$^+$, if not specified.
-We followed the two-stage training strategy in~\cite{martinez2020training} and used other detailed conditions in~\cite{liu2020reactnet}.
+We followed the two-stage training strategy in~\cite{martinez2020training}.
 In the first stage, we trained a model with binary activation and full-precision weights from scratch.
 In the second stage, we trained a BNN model by initializing it with pre-trained weights from the first stage.
-We followed the training recipe of~\cite{liu2020reactnet} for both stages.
-We also applied the knowledge distillation using ResNet-34 as a teacher model.
-Note that our proposed INSTA-BNN does not rely on any specific BNN training methods, therefore all other options except module structure are kept the same as those of the baseline.
-To reduce the additional cost for computing the proposed scheme, we applied the 4-bit quantization to the activation just before the cubic operation and the 8-bit quantization to the weights of the SE-like module using a method from learned step size quantization (LSQ)~\cite{esser2019learned}.
-Please refer to the Appendix B for more detail.
-For the ablation study, we used a simplified training process, in which we trained a BNN model directly from scratch for 90 epochs without help of the pre-trained or teacher models.
-Adam optimizer was used with an initial learning rate of 0.001, which is multiplied by 0.1 at epochs 40, 60, 80.
-Weight decay was not used, and learning rate warmup was used for the first 5 epochs.
-Precision other than 1-bit and 32-bit was not used for the ablation study.
+We used Adam optimizer with a linear learning rate decay scheduler.
+In both stages, we trained the model for 256 epochs with batch size of 512 and initial learning rate of 0.001.
+We only applied random resized crop and random horizontal flip for the training data augmentation and used default STE~\cite{bengio2013estimating} rather than a piecewise polynomial function from~\cite{liu2018bi}.
+We also used the distributional loss~\cite{liu2020reactnet} using ResNet-34 as a teacher model.
+Note that our proposed INSTA-BNN does not rely on any specific BNN training methods.
+To reduce the additional parameter cost for the proposed scheme, we applied the 8-bit quantization to the weights of the SE-like module.
+Please refer to the supplementary materials for more details on weight quantization and cost analysis.